Cradles of Chemistry

 The Universal Oil Products (UOP) Riverside research and development laboratory was conceived in 1921 by Hiram J. Halle, the chief executive officer of Universal Oil Products, as a focal point where the best and brightest scientists could create new products and provide scientific support for the oil refining industry.
 By 1921, that industry was growing rapidly as increasing numbers of automobiles led to greater demand for refined oil products.
 Riverside researchers focus on petroleum-related projects with commercial applications.
 Between 1921 and 1955, their breakthroughs resulted in nearly 9,000 patents.
 Learn more.

-Williams-Miles History of Chemistry Collection at Harding University
+Williams-Miles History of Chemistry Collection

 The Williams-Miles History of Chemistry Collection was gathered over many years by scholarly searching.
 Created by two good friends—Wyndam Miles, a science historian for the National Institutes of Health, and William Williams, a chemistry professor at the university—the collection emphasizes American chemical imprints.
 Highlights include 19th century chemistry textbooks and a 1945 account of the development of the atomic bomb.
 The 2,000 volumes in the collection provide a remarkably complete coverage of 19th-century chemistry.
 The Williams-Miles Collection is located in the Brackett Library at Harding University in Searcy, Arkansas.
 Learn more.